-A popular use of Quora is as a research tool to determine what to create content about.
+A popular use of Quora is as a research tool to help uncover relevant topics to create content about.

 In fact, it provides an almost limitless source of new content ideas, as well helping to validate other ideas you come up with.

 I’ll show you how to do this soon.

 But first, you need an account.